 Daylight Mind Coffee Company

-Much more than just coffee, this is one of the best locations in Kona.
+Much more than just coffee, this is one of the best locations of any of our favorite Kailua Kona restaurants.
 Great views from the oceanside lanai.
 Good food with a creative and unique menu.
 Breakfast, brunch, happy hour, cocktails, dinner, free wifi and live entertainment.

 Bongo Ben’s Island Café